Pregnancy: Pregnancy classes and birth plan

 To prepare for the birth of the baby, health care providers recommend that parents attend antenatal classes during the third trimester of pregnancy.
 Classes include information about the process of labour and birth and the various kinds of births, including both vaginal and caesarean delivery, the use of forceps, and other interventions that may be needed to safely deliver the infant.
 Types of pain relief, including relaxation techniques, are discussed.
 Partners or others who may plan to support a woman during her labour and delivery learn how to assist in the birth.

 It is also suggested that a birth plan be written at this time.
 A birth plan is a written statement that outlines the desires of the mother during labour and delivery of the baby.
 Discussing the birth plan with the midwife or other care provider gives parents a chance to ask questions and learn more about the process of labour.

 In 1991 the WHO launched the Baby-Friendly Hospital Initiative, a global program that recognizes birthing centers and hospitals that offer optimal levels of care for giving birth.
 Facilities that have been certified as "Baby Friendly" accept visits from expecting parents to familiarize them with the facility and the staff.

-Complications
+Complications and diseases

 Each year, ill health as a result of pregnancy is experienced (sometimes permanently) by more than 20 million women around the world.
 In 2016, complications of pregnancy resulted in 230,600 deaths down from 377,000 deaths in 1990.
 Common causes include bleeding (72,000), infections (20,000), hypertensive diseases of pregnancy (32,000), obstructed labour (10,000), and pregnancy with abortive outcome (20,000), which includes miscarriage, abortion, and ectopic pregnancy.

 The following are some examples of pregnancy complications: